ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 If the access token request specifies the 'token_series_id' parameter together with any of the parameters 'context_id', 'salt_input', 'client_cred_verify', 'client_cred_verify_mac', and 'req_cnf', the Client-to-AS request MUST be declined with the error code "invalid_request" as defined in {{Section 5.8.3 of RFC9200}}.

-The AS MUST verify that the received 'token_series_id' identifies a token series to which a still valid access token belongs, such that the access token is issued to the client, is bound to AUTH\_CRED\_C, and is intended for the audience specified by the 'audience' parameter of the POST request, if present therein, or for the default audience associated with the client otherwise.
+The AS MUST verify that the received 'token_series_id' identifies a token series to which a still valid access token belongs, such that the access token is issued to the client and is intended for the audience specified by the 'audience' parameter of the POST request, if present therein, or for the default audience associated with the client otherwise.
 If that is not the case, the Client-to-AS request MUST be declined with the error code "invalid_request" as defined in {{Section 5.8.3 of RFC9200}}.

 ~~~~~~~~~~~
 Header: POST (Code=0.02)